Cenacle: Theoretical pre-Byzantine building

+Byzantine-period building or buildings

 Many scholars, however, date the walls' earliest construction to the Byzantine period and identify the Cenacle as the remains of a no-longer-extant Hagia Sion ("Holy Zion") basilica.
-The Roman emperor Theodosius I constructed the five-aisled Hagia Sion basilica likely between 379 and 381 AD.
+Emperor Theodosius I constructed the five-aisled Hagia Sion basilica, likely between 379 and 381.

-6th-century artistic representations, such as the mosaics found in Madaba, Jordan (the "Madaba Map") and the Basilica of Santa Maria Maggiore in Rome, depict a smaller structure to the south of basilica.
-Some have identified this smaller structure as the Cenacle thus demonstrating its independence from, and possible prior existence to, the basilica.
-The basilica (and possibly the Cenacle) was later damaged by Persian invaders in 614 AD but restored by the patriarch Modestus.
-In 1009 AD, the church was destroyed by the Muslim caliph Al-Hakim.
-Shortly afterward, it was replaced by the Crusaders with a cathedral named for Saint Mary, featuring a central nave and two side aisles.
-The Cenacle was either repaired or enclosed by the Crusader church, occupying a portion of two aisles on the right (southern) side of the altar.
-The Crusader cathedral was destroyed soon afterward, in the late 12th or early 13th century, but the Cenacle remained.
-(Today, part of the site upon which the Byzantine and Crusader churches stood is believed to be occupied by the smaller Church of the Dormition and its associated Abbey.)
+6th-century artistic representations, such as the mosaics found in Madaba, Jordan (the "Madaba Map") and at the Basilica of Santa Maria Maggiore in Rome, depict a smaller structure to the south of the basilica.
+Some have identified this smaller structure as the Cenacle, thus demonstrating its independence from, and possible prior existence to, the basilica.
+The basilica (and possibly the Cenacle) was later damaged by Persian invaders in 614 but restored by the patriarch Modestus.

+In 965 the church was burned down after a Muslim mob killed patriarch John VII and then again in 1009 when Fatimid caliph Al-Hakim ordered the destruction of all Christian churches in Jerusalem, an event lamented by Arab Christian poet Sulayman al-Ghazzi.